 Q: How much experience does your assessment team have?

 A: Herman & Associates has been in business since 1988.
 We are an expert team of professionals with extensive experience in both psychology and education.
-Dr. Herman is a licensed psychologist and has over 20 years of assessment experience and has worked in special education settings.
-He has co-authored many papers, has presented at local, national, and international conferences on research related to learning disabilities, attention disorders, and autistic spectrum disorders.
-Ms. Sullivan has degrees in both education and counseling.
-She has over 30 years of experience in education.
-She is the Director of Herman & Associates.
-Dr. Hess is our Clinical Director.
-She has been managing many of our assessments since 2005.
+Dr. Herman is a licensed psychologist and has over 30 years of assessment experience and has worked in special education settings.
+He worked for 17 years as part of a highly respect research team and has co-authored many research articles.
+Dr. Herman has presented papers at numerous local, national, and international conferences on research related to learning disabilities, attention disorders, and autistic spectrum disorders.

 Q: Do you have any specialties?